D-Cipher/My-Courses/Aws Courses/Aws Developer Associate/Course Notes/4 VPC/Configure VPC Private Subnet.md

 Subnet = "subnet-1b464b36 | 10.0.1.0-us-east-1d"
 Auto-assign Public IP = "Use subnet setting (Disable)"
 ```
-Then, be sure to select the security group we created earlier, and click launch instance.
+Then, be sure to select the security group we created earlier.
+Be sure the security group has SSH with the souce being the ip address of your public subnet.
+Don't include a bootstrap script for this instance.
+Then click launch instance.
 Important, make a note of the EC2 key pair that you are using and its location.
-Also, don't include a bootstrap script for this instance.

 Once the instance is launched, click on the private instance and notice that it has no IPv4 Public IP address.
 Whereas, if you click on the public instance it does have one.